binizaa/binizaa/README.md

 # Hi, I'm Biniza!
-- 👩🏻‍🎓 Studying **Computer Science and Technology**.
+- 👩🏻‍🎓Studying **Computer Science and Technology** at Tecnológico de Monterrey.
 - 🌐 Passionate about graph theory and competitive programming.
-- 💡 I’m looking to collaborate on a music player project implemented in C++.
+- 💡 I’m currently working on Xpensa, an application for improving personal finances, and we will be competing in Infomatix 2025 with it.
 - 🎈 I’m currently a contestant in the **ICPC Mexico Finals 2024**.
 - ⚡ Fun fact: I can sing the entire "You belong with me" by Taylor Swift.

 - 📫 How to reach me **binizacruuiz@gmail.com**
+- 📸 Instagram: @biniza.rz

 <h3 align="left">Connect with me:</h3>
 <p align="left">